afsnippet/afsnippet/docs/CONTRIBUTING.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## New Contributor Checklist

-[] Confirm sign up with AFPG
-[] Add to humans.txt file
-[] Add to dev Firebase account.
-Note only maintainers have access to prod instance.

 ## Environments